Reverse Lines — Free Online Tool

 Frequently Asked Questions

-What does reversing lines do?
+What does reversing a list mean?

 How is this different from backwards text?

-Can I reverse a numbered list?
+Why would I need to reverse a list?